KL-HH/linux-course/h7_CyberSecurity course.md

       - facilitator's description is: "be critical, ask questions.
 Your role is to try to find the truth, and try to report the underlying issues from all sides.
 The situation might not be as bad as someone says, or not so good either."
 - Home work: Choose at least three topics of the cyber security meter.
 Think the topics from your own company's perspective or hypothetical situation.
 Write also comments so teacher can follow the chain of thoughts.
 Chosen values are doesn't need to be true, as long as they are relevant for you.

+(RATIONALE: Understand how to analyse threats in your company with the help of some publicly available tools)

 ### 4th lecture: Visiting lecturer and threat analysis
-Threats as they are seen in a company by cyber security team.
-Topics:
-- Cyber security expert presenting cyber security work from a relevant field such as  telecommunications company.
+This lecture includes a visiting lecturer of the F-Secure or Withsecure company.
+- Topic:
+    - A day in the cyber security professionals life
+    - how do we detect the new malware?
+    - how cyber security professionals work to protect our data against the newest or yet to be discovered threats?
-- How do we analyse constant threats from the web?
+    - how do we analyse constant threats from the web?
-Home work:
+Home work: Write one page essay about the topic of the lesson.
+Read about threat analysis and prevention.
+Take a quiz in the Moodle (minimum 50% correct answers needed to pass)

+(RATIONALE: Visiting lecturers are unique opportunities for students to learn and get closer to work life with the topic)

 ### 5th lecture: Threat analysis in action
 Cyber security in practice